 The Long Lives, Healthy Workplaces toolkit is a resource to support anaesthetic departments and individual anaesthetists to operationalise a framework they can put into action.
 Through using the toolkit, a department or individual practitioner can identify strengths and gaps, and take a comprehensive approach to developing an action plan for change.

 It is time not only to engage in a conversation around the wellbeing of anaesthetists, but to take action.

 Watch ASA President’s (A/Prof David M Scott) welcome message for the Long Lives, Healthy Workplaces Toolkit for Anaesthetists.

 To encourage feedback and input from anaesthetists and the wider medical profession, we have set up a secure online discussion group for the Long Lives, Healthy Workplaces project.
-If you’re interested in joining the chat group, please fill in the form below and we’ll be in contact with further instructions.
+If you’re interested in joining the chat group and you are not a current ASA member, please fill in the form below and we’ll be in contact with further instructions.